Meet The Last Hurrah Team

 Nastassia is committed to providing an authentic service that is representative of the deceased person and their people.
 She specialises in creating beautiful and intimate vigil spaces where families can really let go and grieve.

 Ophelia joined The Last Hurrah in late 2021, She brings with her a multitude of creativity, including an Associate Degree in fashion design and pattern making.
-She co curated and was one of the artists involved in the Lifting the Lid exhibition at TLH in July 2022.
+Her focus was on a decomposable burial gown, made of pure silk and adorned with preserved insects.

 Ophelia describes her journey into the funeral industry as ‘full circle moment’.
 Having a keen interest in the world of death and dying since she was a teenager, experimenting with taxidermy and learning anatomical and botanical illustration.

 Since working in the funeral industry, Ophelia has found confidence in supporting grieving families and the beauty in death care.
-The Last Hurrah has opened her eyes to the celebration of death and the benefits of viewing our dead.
+The Last Hurrah has opened her eyes to the benefits of holding viewings and vigils, she has witnessed those transformative moments families have experienced.
+She speaks of the physical and emotional change in the family’s demeanour, it gives solace that it has made a positive impact on their grief journey.

 Mon joined The Last Hurrah in 2023, drawn to the ethics of their model of care and community.
 She is Nastassia’s sister and shares the same values, Mon is driven by those values to support whanau in times of grief.